Testing#

 submit a pull request containing the enhancement.
 In addition, it

-directory, that somehow checks that
+directory, that somehow checks that your enhancement

-your enhancement is working as you expect it to work.
+is working as you expect it to work.

-On the other hand, if you think you have found a bug in the Tax-Calculator source code, the first thing to do is add a test to the pytest suite that demonstrates how the source code produces an incorrect result (that is, the test fails because the result is incorrect).
+On the other hand, if you think you have found a bug in the existing Tax-Calculator source code, the first thing to do is add a test to the pytest suite that demonstrates how the source code produces an incorrect result (that is, the test fails because the result is incorrect).
 Then change the source code to fix the bug and demonstrate that the newly-added test, which used to fail, now passes.

 Updating test results#